Chungam Faction: Conjecture

 Speculation of the faction's existence began in August 2024, after Yoon nominated Kim as the Minister of National Defense.
 Lawmakers speculated that Kim's appointment was a part of an upcoming martial law strategy to prevent First Lady Kim Keon Hee from going to prison.

 During his confirmation hearing on 2 September 2024, Democratic Representative Park Sun-won would point out that along with Kim's appointment, several key military positions have been filled with figures who had personal connections to Yoon, all of whom graduated from the same alma mater, Chungam High School.
 Park would also point out that these figures were also being promoted to higher roles consistently.
 Park then suggested that these key military figures could play a critical role in imposing martial law in a contingency.
 Kim dismissed these speculations, stating; "Confirmation hearings are not a place for false propaganda based on misinformation."

 During the same hearing, Democratic Representative Choo Mi-ae would speculate that if confirmed, Kim might use his Defense Minister position to appoint his loyalists to key military roles.
 Choo would point out that Yeo In-hyung had received numerous promotions during Yoon's term, stating; "General Yeo In-hyung is being promoted too quickly.
 He will probably reach full general rank by the end of Yoon Suk Yeol's term."
-Choo then asked Kim if Yeo's constant promotions were apart of a strategy to center the military around Yoon's personal agenda, as she was aware that they both graduated from Chungam High School.
+Choo then asked Kim if Yeo's constant promotions were part of a strategy to center the military around Yoon's personal agenda, as she was aware that they both graduated from Chungam High School.
 Kim denied this claim.

-Choo also alleged that Yoon appointing Kim as Defense Minister after appointing Yeo as Defense Counterintelligence Commander was apart of a potential imposition of martial law, claiming that the idea of two graduates of the same alma mater serving as Defense Minister and Defense Counterintelligence Commander was suspicious and potentially dangerous, as such an occurrence "has never happened before."
-Kim disagreed, claiming; "In the past, there have been cases where the Defense Minister and Defense Counterintelligence Commander were from the same high school."
+Choo also alleged that Yoon appointing Kim as Defense Minister after appointing Yeo as Defense Counterintelligence Commander was part of a potential imposition of martial law, claiming that the idea of two graduates of the same alma mater serving as Defense Minister and Defense Counterintelligence Commander was suspicious and potentially dangerous, as such an occurrence "has never happened before."
+Kim disagreed, stating; "In the past, there have been cases where the Defense Minister and Defense Counterintelligence Commander were from the same high school."
 Kim took office as Minister of National Defense on 6 September.